Tandid/PopToons-Shop-V1/README.md

 <img align="left" src="https://github.com/Tandid/poptoons-shop/blob/main/client/public/images/logo.png" width=150px>
 https://poptoons-shop.herokuapp.com/ is an E-commerce site that sells pop vinyl figurines also known as Funko Pops.
-This E-commerce site offers a wide selection of Funko Pops from popular films, videogames, sitcoms, and anime series and include some of my favorite characters.
-In the site users are able to purchase products, go through a checkout system, view their order history, and if they have admin access, they are able to add/edit products, orders, and user data.
+This E-commerce site offers a wide selection of Funko Pops from popular films, videogames, sitcoms, and anime series.
+In the site users are able to purchase products, go through a checkout system, view their order history, and if they have admin access, they're able to add/edit products, orders, and user data.

 <br/>